 How Millennials Can Secure Their Digital Assets?

 Indian millennials are increasingly getting familiar with digital financial life, including digital credit and debit card payments.
 Whether for short-term or long-term goals, millennials prefer digital financial products and other digital assets.
+The term “Digital Asset” today includes items such as cryptocurrencies, an online wallet, an individual's social media accounts, and their cloud drive — all of which are considered a portion of your digital estate as per the new digital estate planning regulations being introduced in India.

 Rethinking Estate Plans